Restaurant Table Tops – The Complete Buyer’s Guide (2025 Edition)

 Standard Sizes & Seating Capacity

-Casual & Fine Dining Seating Occupant Recommendation
+Comprehensive Chart of Casual & Fine Dining Seating Occupant Recommendations.

-Best Wood Species for Restaurant Table Tops
+Best Wood Species for Wood Restaurant Tops

-Not all wood is created equal—especially in a commercial dining setting.
+Not all wood is created equal, especially in a commercial dining setting.
 Below are the most popular species we source at TimeWorn, paired with thoughtful craftsmanship techniques that elevate both durability and aesthetics:

 • Walnut: A premium choice with deep, rich tones and smooth grain.
 Ideal for upscale venues.
 We finish it with our two-part acrylic polyurethane matte system to enhance chemical and heat resistance.